FDSN/StationXML/docs/level-preamble.rst

    .. container:: description

-      Name of the institution sending this message.
+      Name of the institution sending this document.

 :raw-latex:`\noindent\rule{\textwidth}{1pt}`